kekeli101/tekmart/README.md

 - Use your KNUST email address for verification.
 - Get started in minutes.
 - Buy Something
   - Browse or search for what you need.
   - Chat with the seller if needed.
   - Place order and choose payment method.
+  - Pickup/Deliver
 - Sell Something.
   - Set up your free store.
   - Upload product details and photos.
   - Start receiving orders and messages.
-- Pickup/Deliver
   - Arrange a convenient pickup or delivery point on campus
-- Apples
-- Bananas
-- Oranges